Genpact (NYSE:G) Issues FY 2024 Earnings Guidance

-Genpact (NYSE:G – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
-The company provided EPS guidance of 3.010-3.040 for the period, compared to the consensus EPS estimate of 3.010.
+Genpact (NYSE:G – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+The company provided earnings per share guidance of 3.010-3.040 for the period, compared to the consensus earnings per share estimate of 3.010.
 The company issued revenue guidance of $4.6 billion-$4.6 billion, compared to the consensus revenue estimate of $4.6 billion.
 Genpact also updated its FY24 guidance to $3.01-3.04 EPS.

 Genpact Trading Up 3.6 %

-Genpact (NYSE:G – Get Free Report) last posted its quarterly earnings data on Thursday, February 8th.
-The business services provider reported $0.68 earnings per share for the quarter, beating analysts’ consensus estimates of $0.65 by $0.03.
+Genpact (NYSE:G – Get Free Report) last announced its quarterly earnings results on Thursday, February 8th.
+The business services provider reported $0.68 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.65 by $0.03.
+The business had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.12 billion.
 Genpact had a net margin of 14.21% and a return on equity of 23.35%.
-The firm had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.12 billion.
-Equities analysts forecast that Genpact will post 2.7 EPS for the current year.
+On average, equities research analysts anticipate that Genpact will post 2.7 earnings per share for the current year.

 Genpact Dividend Announcement